What Is an Iambic Pentameter?

 Definition of Iambic Pentameter

 The structured rhythm of poetry arises from a regular alternation of accented or stressed and unaccented or unstressed syllables.
 The position of the accented and unaccented syllables and numbers of syllables in a foot determines the nature and type of meter or measure of English poetry.
-Heroic couplet is written mostly in same measure.

-Example of Iambic Pentameter
+Example of an Iambic Pentameter

-Shall I compare thee to a summer’s day?”
-(Shakespeare’s sonnet)
+“Shall I compare thee to a summer’s day?”
+(Shakespeare)

 (Shall+I) (com+par) (Thee+to) (a+ sum) (mer’s+day)

 In the above meter, each foot has two syllables of which the first is unstressed and the second stressed.
 In Iambic Pentameter, there are five feet or ten syllables in a poetry line.
-Iambic pentameter is the measure in which most of the English poetry (e.g. sonnet writing) has been written.
+Iambic pentameter is the measure in which most of the English poetry has been written.
 It is one of the most common measure of English verse.
 However, if instead of 10 syllables (or 5 feet) there are only 4 feet or 8 syllables in a line it would be called Iambic Tetrameter.
 Similarly, there can be dimeter (lines of two feet), trimeter (lines of three feet), octameter (lines of eight feet), etc.

-Example of Iambic Tetrameter:
+Example of Iambic Tetrameter

 “Awake my soul and with the sun”